DennisDenuto/go-aws-ami-poller/README.md

 Package definition
 ------------------
 - AMI name (required) spec refers to the name assigned to the ami at creation time.
+(Using wildcards are allowed)
 - Architecture (optional) accepts the following values (i386 | x86_64)
 - Tag-Key (optional)  refers to the key of a tag assigned to the ami.
 This filter is independent of the tag-value filter.
 For example,  if  you  use both  the  filter  "tag-key=Purpose" and the filter "tag-value=X", you get any resources assigned both the tag key  Purpose  (regardless of what the tag's value is), and the tag value X (regardless of what the tag's key is).
 If you  want  to  list  only  resources where Purpose is X, see the tag :key =*value* filter.